IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 # Acknowledgments

-The entire TEAS NS design team and everyone participating in those discussion has contributed to this draft.
+The entire TEAS NS design team and everyone participating in related discussions has contributed to this draft.
 Some text fragments in the draft have been copied from the {{I-D.ietf-teas-enhanced-vpn}}, for which we are grateful.

+Significant contributions to this document were gratefully received from Dhruv Dhody, Xufeng Liu, Jie Dong, and Reza Rokui.
+Useful comments have also been received from Sergio Belotti and Kiran Makhijani.